sanyasachdeva1/Basic-/README.md

 Emoji Converter: It contains a program such that according to your entered mood keyboard emoji and statement, it will convert the keyboard emoji and rewrrite the statement.

+Calc: Virtual Calculator program that works just like our calculator and doesn't ask for operators seperately, calculates and gives results with the option to keep on continuing with the previous result.